chrishoermann/zod-prisma-types/packages/generator/Readme.md

 Be aware that some generator options have been removed, a few new have been added, the behaviour of custom imports has changed and ts-morph is no longer needed to generate files in v2.0.0.

+## Known issues

+> Since `zod version 3.21.2` some schemas throw a typescript error.
+Please use `zod version 3.21.1` until this issue is resolved.

 ## Table of contents

 - [About this project](#about-this-project)